 Jaw Deformity

-Othognathic Surgery comes from Greek words ‘ORTHOS’ meaning straight and ‘ GNATHOS’ meaning jaws.
+Orthognathic Surgery comes from Greek words ‘ORTHOS’ meaning straight and ‘ GNATHOS’ meaning jaws.
 Now orthognathic surgery shapes up your face by straightening your teeth with orthodontics and repositioning your jaws with corrective jaw surgery.

 WHEN JAWS AND TEETH DON’T FIT